fakhredineOuahaqi/react-search-github-users/README.md

 # React App
-Fully working app showing informations about all github users. with authentification feature, styled component and global css.
+Fully working app showing informations about all github users.
+Authentication feature included, styled component and global css.
 Done with the help of John Smilga's ReactJs course on udemy

-## React Router Dom

-version used - "react-router-dom": "^5.2.0",

 ## Gihthub API